Customization¶

 Switching copy → link mode (stop carrying library files in your repo):

---link:agentic sync(if config already has link mode) or re-run deploy with--link - Remove the now-symlinked directories from git's index:
+agentic sync(or re-run deploy with--link) - Remove the now-symlinked directories from git's index:

 - The managed